red-hat-data-services/rpm-lockfile-runner/readme.md

       - wget
     ```

-3. Commit changes to your branch
+3. Commit changes to your branch.
+Once you commit, a github actions will automatically start
-4. Go to the [RPM lockfile runner](https://github.com/red-hat-data-services/rpm-lockfile-runner/actions/workflows/rpm-lockfile-runner.yml) actions page and run the workflow, selecting your specific branch
+4. After it is complete, you should have an `rpms.lock.yaml` and `ubi.repo` commited to your branch that you can copy to wherever you need
-5. After it is complete, you should have an `rpms.lock.yaml` and `ubi.repo` commited to your branch that you can copy to wherever you need
+5. If something went wrong, you can go to the [RPM lockfile runner](https://github.com/red-hat-data-services/rpm-lockfile-runner/actions/workflows/rpm-lockfile-runner.yml) actions page and check logs or manually run the workflow, selecting your specific branch